playframework/playframework/documentation/manual/Migration21.md

 }
 ```

 The `mainLang` parameter for the project is not required anymore.
 The main language is determined based on the dependencies added to the project.
 If dependencies contains `javaCore` then the language is set to `JAVA` otherwise `SCALA`.Notice the modularized dependencies in the `appDependencies` section.
-Furthermore you have to add a comma after every depedency, also the extern ones, where it wasn't required in **play 2.0.x**.
+Furthermore you have to add a comma after every dependency, also the extern ones, where it wasn't required in **play 2.0.x**.

 ## play.mvc.Controller.form() renamed to play.data.Form.form()